AdobeDocs/campaign-web.en/help/v8/technotes/datamodel-tables.md

 This table relates to the **nms:subHisto** schema.

-All susbcriptions and unsubscriptions are tracked in the **NmsSubHisto** table.
+All susbcriptions and unsubscriptions are tracked in the **SubHisto (nms)** table.
 The Action field specifies the action (0 for unsubscription and 1 for subscription) performed on the date stored in the Date field.

 Learn how to monitor your subscription services in [this section](../audience/manage-services.md#logs-and-reports).